apps-cesoc-pucp/Dart-Challenges/1_simple_sum/README.md

 # CHALLENGE 1: A VERY BIG SUM

 ## Problem
-Calculate and print the sum of the elements in an array, keeping in mind that some of those numbers may be quite large.
+Calculate and print the sum of the elements in a list.

 ## Input Format
-The first line of the input consists of an integer **`n`**.
-The next line contains  space-separated numbers contained in the array.
+A list with numbers

 ## Output Format
-Print the sum of the elements in the array.
+The sum of the elements in the list

 ## Constraints

 ```
-1 <= n <=10
 0 <= ar[i] <= 10^10
 ```

 ## Example
 ### Input
 ```
-5
-1000 2000 3000 4000 5000
+[1000, 2000, 3000, 4000, 5000]
 ```
 ### Output
 ```